Characters / Kiwi Blitz

 - Badass in a Nice Suit: What he was wearing when he fought Gear, due to having just come from his birthday party.
 He took the jacket off though.

-- Combat Pragmatist: Has no problem carrying (or using) a handgun he took from an Alter mook early in the comic.
+- Combat Pragmatist: Has no problem carrying (or using) a handgun he took from an Alter mook early in the comic. doesn't hesitate to shoot Gear in the back.

 - Deadpan Snarker